-Once you have determined the weight and cuts of your fish, you can calculate the amount of brining liquid you will need based on the recipe above.
-Choose a container that will allow your fish to rest comfortable while also being fully submerged and not overflowing.
+Once you have determined the weight and cuts of your fish, you can calculate the amount of brine mixture you will need based on the recipe above.
+Choose a container or a large bowl that will allow your fish to rest comfortable while also being fully submerged and not overflowing.
 For larger, longer filets, something like a lasagna dish can be a good choice.

 For multiple smaller pieces, something as simple as a stock pot can be used.
 Consider whether or not the container will fit easily into your refrigerator if you are brining for multiple hours and need to keep the solution cold.

 Next, add the ingredients from the above recipe to the container.
 In order to extract more flavor from dry seasonings, steep them like tea.
 To do this, boil 1/4 of the water from the base recipe (1 gallon), so 1 quart/4 cups.
 Add herbs and spices, cover and leave to rest for 10 minutes.

 Then add to the original brine base.
 The brine for smoked salmon should be 40 degrees Fahrenheit or lower before the fish is added.
 Using chilled or ice water and keeping the fish refrigerated until adding it will help keep the brining mixture cold enough to ensure food safety precautions.

 If you wish to add soy sauce for flavor, you may want to slightly reduce the amount of salt in the brining solution.
 If you wish to add beer or wine, replace no more than one quarter of the total liquid.

 Add your salmon and make sure that it is fully submerged.
 If it begins to float, add a light weight such as a plate to keep it submerged.